ebeneliason/easy-pattern/README.md

 1. **Pattern**: A collection of properties that define its overall appearance
 2. **Animation**: A collection of properties that define its overall behavior

-This section provides context for each of these to help you understand how EasyPattern works, which in turn will help you reason about how to construct your patterns.
-The pattern properties converge to define an 8x8 pixel pattern, and the animation properties converge to define the phase offsets for the pattern in each axis at the given point in time.
+This section provides context for each of these to help you understand how EasyPattern works, which will help you reason about how to construct your patterns.
+The pattern properties converge to define an 8x8 pixel pattern image, and the animation properties converge to define the phase offsets for the pattern in each axis at the given point in time.
 These converged values are returned by each call to [`apply()`](#apply), enabling you to pass them directly to `playdate.graphics.setPattern()` and draw using the animated pattern.